Laura Loomer: Views

-Anti-Muslim views
+Anti-Muslim

+Loomer has repeatedly espoused anti-Muslim views.
 On November 1, 2017, the day after a terrorist attack in New York City, Loomer tweeted that she was late to a conference because she could not find a "non Muslim[sic] cab or @Uber @lyft driver".
 After it became known that the suspect in the attack was a former driver for Uber, she called for the creation of a new ride-sharing company that did not employ Muslims.
-Her day-long tweetstorm blamed all Muslims for the activities of radical Islamists such as ISIL.
+Her day-long tweetstorm blamed all Muslims for the activities of radical Islamists such as ISIS.
 Subsequently, both Uber and Lyft announced that she had violated their guidelines and was banned from using their services.
 She described herself on Twitter at the time as a "#ProudIslamophobe" and called for a complete and permanent ban on Muslims entering the United States.

 In August 2018, Loomer disrupted a congressional campaign event for Minnesota Democrat Ilhan Omar, which Rashida Tlaib attended.
 Loomer shouted questions that implied that Tlaib was antisemitic.
 In November of that year, Twitter banned Loomer from its platform for violating its rules against hateful behavior.
-According to Loomer, she was banned for a tweet about Omar in which Loomer called her "anti-Jewish" and a member of a religion in which "homosexuals are oppressed" and women are "abused" and "forced to wear the hijab."
+According to Loomer, she was banned for a tweet about Omar in which Loomer called her "anti-Jewish," and a member of a religion in which "homosexuals are oppressed," and women are "abused" and "forced to wear the hijab".
 A week after the ban, she handcuffed herself to a door at Twitter's New York City headquarters in protest while wearing a yellow "Jude" patch.
 After approximately two hours, police removed the handcuffs with a bolt cutter at her request.
 Loomer was not arrested.

 In February 2019, Loomer traveled to Minnesota with Jacob Wohl, a right-wing perpetrator of Internet fraud, and Ali Alexander, a far-right activist.
 The group said they were "investigating" whether Omar had married her brother so that he could obtain U.S. citizenship, a baseless rumor that had circulated in Minnesota politics since 2016.
 Wohl, Loomer, and Alexander were unable to find any immigration irregularities by Omar.
 A few weeks later, in March 2019, Wohl and Loomer were ejected from the 2019 CPAC when they attempted to present evidence from their trip to Minnesota.
 Loomer had previously accosted Omar with the same unsubstantiated allegations at the August 2018 Omar campaign event, the one attended by Tlaib.
 In 2019, Loomer uploaded a video to Instagram about Omar, blaming her and all Muslims for the September 11 attacks and asserting that "Muslims should not even be allowed to seek positions of political office in this country."